-Sameh Alaa: Somehow this film fixed the problems I had with my previous one.
-It's like an upgrade.
+Somehow this film fixed the problems I had with my previous one.
+It is like an upgrade.
 I choice that aspect ratio for two reasons mainly.
-‘Fifteen’ was about a guy who's lost and is accompanied by his younger brother.
+Fifteen was about a guy who’s lost and is accompanied by his younger brother.
 The world is too big for him, so I wanted to portray him as a small, scared human being.
-In my new film, it's quite the opposite.
-I always thought about the main character being trapped between groups of people; I wanted the frame to be filled with as much persons possible, in order to feel an always lurking sense of social control.
+In my new film, it is quite the opposite.
+I always thought about the main character being trapped between groups of people; I wanted the frame to be filled with as many persons as possible in order to feel an always lurking sense of social control.
 Two specific scenes ultimately led me to opt for this format: the bus scene and the funeral.

 The composition of your images is very meticulous and symmetric.

-A: I consider photography as just a hobby but I do like to use still images in my films too.
-I believe it's better to take your time and observe, rather than speeding things up or give away too much information.
+I consider photography just a hobby, but I do like to use still images in my films, too.
+I believe it’s better to take your time and observe rather than speed things up or give away too much information.
 Film is a meditative experience: you need to spend time with what you see.
 Though it’s not easy not to become boring.
 I try to find a rhythm that also allows moments of observation.

-A: The idea of using a zoom somehow came to me.
-I wanted him to look back but I found it more emotional to have him really facing us.
+The idea of using a zoom somehow came to me.
+I wanted him to look back, but I found it more emotional to have him really facing us.
 I was scared because a lot of people wondered if I knew what I was doing.
-Usually when someone looks straight at the camera like that, it's the beginning or the end of the film.
+Usually, when someone looks straight at the camera like that, it’s the beginning or the end of the film.
 Here it’s in the middle.
 So far, it worked for most people.
 Emotionally, at least.
-I don't care if people understand it the way I intended it — people can make up their own explanation.
+I don’t care if people understand it the way I intended it—people can make up their own explanations.

-You not only break the fourth wall, you also keep your shots rather long — I counted 21 shots for a 15-minute film.
+You not only break the fourth wall, but you also keep your shots rather long—I counted twenty-one shots for a fifteen-minute film.

-A: I’ve always used still images until this one commercial I once made in which I zoomed out during its entirety, because I wanted to try something new.
+I’ve always used still images until this one commercial I once made in which I zoomed out during its entirety because I wanted to try something new.
 I liked that.
 When on set, I’d agreed with my director of photography that I’d tap his shoulder when I wanted him to stop zooming.
-But I improvise a lot on set, so I decided not to interrupt him.
-He kept going and looked at me and I let him zoom until we finished — just followed my intuition.
+But I improvised a lot on set, so I decided not to interrupt him.
+He kept going and looked at me, and I let him zoom in until we finished—I just followed my intuition.

-You grew up in Egypt and studied film in Prague & Paris.
+You grew up in Egypt and studied film in Prague and Paris.
 You also studied German literature.
-Your film is the first Egyptian film in the short film competition in Cannes, ever.
+Your film is the first Egyptian film in the short film competition at Cannes, ever.
 Do you feel you represent Egyptian cinema?
-Where do you put yourself within that discourse?

-A: I have lived in Egypt most of my life.
-My memories, experiences and family are all set in Cairo — thus all my films take place there because it holds a lot of stories I want to address.
-I still feel very connected to Egypt and consider myself an Egyptian filmmaker, but I'm also equally influenced by other cultures and arts.
+I have lived in Egypt most of my life.
+My memories, experiences, and family are all set in Cairo—thus, all my films take place there because they hold a lot of stories I want to address.
+I still feel very connected to Egypt and consider myself an Egyptian filmmaker, but I’m also equally influenced by other cultures and arts.
 I studied many things, travelled a lot, I have friends everywhere.
-Cinema is a connection we all share, because it has its own language.
+Cinema is a connection we all share because it has its own language.
 That’s why Jim Jarmusch uses Ethiopian music sometimes.
 It’s not part of his proper culture, but it’s part of the culture of cinema.
-I make films that I really want to see and enjoy myself, which is therefore probably a mix of different kinds of cinema.
+I make films that I really want to see and enjoy myself, which is, therefore, probably a mix of different kinds of cinema.

 You see cinema as a universal language…

-A: …spoken also by someone who hasn’t studied cinema!
-By watching a lot of films, you already set expectations and build your own cinematic language, even if you're not a filmmaker or not actively analysing films.
+…spoken also by someone who hasn’t studied cinema!
+By watching a lot of films, you already set expectations and build your own cinematic language, even if you’re not a filmmaker or not actively analysing films.
 We all have films we love in the back of our minds at all times.
-It’s a language on its own.

-Though its name isn't mentioned, Cairo plays a big role both in ‘Fifteen’ and in ‘I am afraid to forget your face’.
-Each short has a least one shot where the main character is enclosed within the lines of the city's landscape, primarily made out of grey buildings.
+Though its name isn’t mentioned, Cairo plays a big role in both of your films.
+Each short has a least one shot where the main character is enclosed within the lines of the city’s landscape, primarily made out of grey buildings.

-A: The city is very unique.
+The city is very unique.
 I actually shot both films where my grandparents used to live.
-That’s where I grew up, I like it a lot.
+That’s where I grew up; I like it a lot.
 It doesn’t have a particular message other than that’s where my characters are living.
-The city also feels like a character to me, it’s what moves me.
+The city also feels like a character to me; it’s what moves me.

-A: Giorgos has been a friend of mine for some time before we collaborated.
+Giorgos had been a friend of mine for some time before we collaborated.
 We have been thinking about working together for quite a while.
 I love his photography.
-Two years ago, I went to Greece and we spend a night talking it through.
+Two years ago, I went to Greece, and we spent a night talking it through.
 That was a great experience.
-Greek people are very similar to ours, we have lots of Greek people in Alexandria.
-Culturally, we have a lot in common.
-I also didn't feel like a guest, more like a brother.
+Greek people are very similar to us; we have lots of Greek people in Alexandria.
+We have a lot in common culturally.
+I also didn’t feel like a guest, more like a brother.
 He gets along with my parents really well.